El-even-11/El-even-11/README.md

 # Hello, Here is Eleven!

-A poor coder from Shanghai Jiao Tong University
+* A poor coder from Shanghai Jiao Tong University

+* Wandering on the verge of dropping out

 # Contact Me